FoNDUE-HTR/Documentation/KRAKEN.md

 This will allow, for instance, a strict comparison of results, because the test set will be the same for each training (if you change the amount of training data).

-We provide a script to distribute randomly the data (written by J.-B. Camps), which can be used the following way:
+We provide [a script to distribute randomly the data](https://github.com/FoNDUE-HTR/Documentation/blob/master/split/split.py) (written by J.-B. Camps), which can be used the following way:

 ```bash
 python3 split.py PATH/TO/*.xml
 ```

-## `ketos train`
+## 2. `ketos train`

-### Basic training
+### 2.1 Basic training

 to train a model: